sandialabs/JaqalPaq-extras/docs/jaqalpup.qiskit.rst

 qiskit.circuit.QuantumCircuit extensions
 ------------------------------------------

-Importing the jaqalpup.qiskit package also patches the :class:`qiskit.circuit.QuantumCircuit` object, adding the following four methods.
+Importing the jaqalpaq.qiskit package also patches the :class:`qiskit.circuit.QuantumCircuit` object, adding the following four methods.
 This follows the standard Qiskit API, allowing users to add trapped-ion gates to circuits using the same syntax as gates from the Qiskit standard extension.